mcdonnellb/bop-it-online/README.md

 My idea for project 2 is for an interactive 'Bop-it' online game.
 To meet the project criteria, this needs to be an interactive site as well as incorporating user choice when it comes to the display of information, or to achieve their preferred goals.

 ## Technologies used:
-*HTML
-*CSS
-*JavaScript
+* HTML
+* CSS
+* JavaScript
+* Gitpod for deployment

-Bop it was a game popularised in the 90's as a boredom beater, whereby the user would be guided by audio to selectand engage with one of the 5 choices below.
+Bop it was a hand held game created by Hasbro popularised in the 90's as a boredom beater, whereby the user would be guided by audio to selectand engage with one of the 5 choices below.

   Bop it
   Flick it